jbshure/SHW-Production-App/README.md

-# ShurePrint Quote Builder - Production Team Web App
+# SHW Production Webapp

-A production-ready web application for ShurePrint's sales and production teams to create, manage, and track custom quotes for print products with full customer approval workflow.
+A comprehensive production management web application for ShurePrint/Hwood Group's sales and production teams.
+This system handles quote creation, customer approvals, order tracking, and payment processing with full integration to Trello, Airtable, and payment systems.

 ## Production Features